ChrisDuffley/stationPlaylist/addoninternals.md

 The source code consists of:

 * appModules: This folder contains the main splstudio (app module) package and the app modules for Track Tool, Creator, VT Recorder, Remote VT client, Remote Studio, and SPL DSP Engine app module package to support SPL Engine, Streamer, and encoders.
 The common services module is also stored in this folder.
-* The SPL Studio package consists of various modules, which include __init__ (main app module and track item classes), configuration user interfaces (splconfui) and miscellaneous services (splmisc) as well as support modules and various wave files used by the add-on.
+* The SPL Studio package consists of various modules, which include __init__ (main app module and track item classes) and miscellaneous services (splmisc) as well as support modules and various wave files used by the add-on.
 * The SPL Engine package consists of main Engine module and encoder support module.
-* The SPL common services package includes the add-on base services (splbase), configuration manager (splconfig), and constants collection (splconsts).
+* The SPL common services package includes the add-on base services (splbase), configuration manager (splconfig) and add-on settings interface (splconfui), carts handler (splcarts), and constants collection (splconsts).
 * The Studio main app module file is divided into sections.
 First, the overlay classes for track items are defined, then comes the app module, further divided into four sections: fundamental methods (constructor, events and others), time commands (end of track, broadcaster time, etc.), other commands (track Finder, cart explorer and others) and SPL Assistant layer.
 This allows me to identify where a bug is coming from and to add features in appropriate sections.
 * globalPlugins: This folder contains SPLUtils module, consisting of main global plugin code and SPL Controller layer.